Slide template built on Touying for the University of Copenhagen.

 Why “nielsine”?

-Nielsine Nielsen was the first female to get a degree in medicine in Denmark on Friday 23rd January 1885, paving the way for other females to follow in her footsteps.
+On Friday, January 23, 1885, Nielsine Nielsen made history in Denmark by becoming the first woman to earn a degree in medicine and the nation’s first female academic.
 The reply (by royal decree) to her application read: “Women are hereby allowed to obtain an academic degree at the University of Copenhagen.”
 That is pretty cool.
 Read more here.